-Children will become a Wild Explorer for the day, learning about what makes animals special and meeting many along the way.
+Students will become Wild Explorers for the day, learning about what makes animals special and meeting many along the way.

-Our Wild Explorers learn to respect and care for animals in this fun-filled and educational day out at the zoo.
-Students engage all their senses and exercise their enquiring minds to learn what makes animals special and uncover animals' features, habitats, life cycles and what they need to survive.
+In this fun-filled and educational day out at the zoo, students will become Wild Explorers and learn respect and care for animals.
+They will engage all their senses and exercise their enquiring minds to learn what makes animals special and uncover animals' features, habitats, life cycles and what they need to survive.

 By the end of their mission into the wild, students will understand how special our animals are, how to care for them, the environment and contribute to a sustainable future.